peter5000/SmartTutorsCollectivePublic/README.md

 # Smart Tutors Collective

-Smart Tutors Collective is a web application that leverages AI agents to provide interactive, personalized learning experiences.
-By interacting with web components, users can engage with AI-agents to explore subjects, take evaluative quizzes, recognize strengths and weaknesses, and receive tailored book and learning path recommendations.
+Smart Tutors Collective is a web app powered by AI agents, offering personalized and interactive learning experiences.
+Users can explore subjects, learning paths, and books, take quizzes to assess their strengths and weaknesses, and receive tailored recommendations for books and learning paths.
+It's a comprehensive solution for engaging and adaptive education.

 ## Installation